 In our Linkou Factory, engineers in blue cleanroom suits take apart machines and clean, repair and tweak them to ensure that they perform to their original specifications.

 The machine is taken apart into individual modules, which are then repaired and tested individually.
 They are then re-assembled and integrated into the like-new machine that meets all original specifications.
 We then grant a new warranty on the system.
-More than 90% of the PAS systems ASML has ever sold is still in use.

 “Tune my ride”